triplrrr/DnD-Homebrew-Content/README.md

 # DnD-Homebrew-Content
 The materials I create for D&amp;D, as well as other related materials.
+Anyone is allowed to submit a pull request and also suggest the removal of entries, but it must first be approved by myself or another editor of the repository.
+All credit will be given to those who create entries.

 This includes maps, items, spells, settings, campaigns, and any other materials I may use.
 Most will be homebrew or a revision to the already existing ruleset.